vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

     git add --all some_dir/

-I use this so often, that it's worth to add an alias:
+I use this so often, that it deserved an alias:

     git config --global alias.aa 'add --all'

-Now I can use simply `git aa`.

 ## Solve conflicts only once